 - REBAA member? (min 2 yrs experience + exclusive BA + abide by Code of Conduct)

-- Due diligence process? (inhouse or outsourced, what is included + who pays?)
+- Due diligence process? (do they have one? in-house or outsourced, what is included + who pays?)

 - Conflict of interest policies?